Construction Workers

 The employer pays you on a weekly or project basis, mixing 40-hour weeks with 55-hour weeks, then tries to average them.
 No. Overtime is calculated by the week.
 A 55-hour week means 15 hours of overtime that week, not averaged away.

-The FLSA requires overtime at time-and-a-half for all hours over 40 per week.
+Federal law requires overtime at time-and-a-half for all hours over 40 per week.
 This rule applies regardless of whether you're paid hourly, daily, by the piece, or flat-fee.
 Regardless of whether you're classified as an IC or an employee.
 Regardless of what your contract says.

 For piece-rate work, the employer has to calculate your average hourly rate and pay overtime at time-and-a-half for hours over 40.
 You can't be asked to work unlimited hours for a set piece rate with no overtime adjustment.